 Growing up in Shetland I was surrounded by Shetland knitting.
 Most of my memories are seen through a textile vortex.
 I learned to knit in my Granny and Grandad’s croft house in Unst in the early 70’s.
 There is an audio tape recording of it and I am, rather ambitiously, “makkin a cardeen (cardigan) fur Mam”!
 As I grew up I was in awe of the beautiful lace that was produced in the isle and of the knowledge and skill of the adult knitters around me.
-Struggling myself to follow patterns, my love of knitting only truly emerged when I laid by the patterns and simply cast on and let my own designs emerge from the needles.
-My passion has led me to incorporate Shetland knitting techniques into my work.
+Struggling myself to follow patterns, my love of knitting only truly emerged when I laid by (set aside) the patterns and simply cast on and let my own designs emerge from the needles.
+My passion has led me to design my own patterns and develop my own knitting techniques.

-In 2001, following a bridal commission, I started using wire knitting in my work.
+In 2001, following a bridal tiara commission and inspired by my family story of traditional lace knitting being worn as veils in Unst, I started exploring knitting Shetland Lace patterns using wire to create unique jewellery.
 This led to a new way of creating and wearing Shetland Lace.
-I decided early on that I would only use precious, silver wire in honour of my heritage and my foremothers who in difficult circumstances created the original Shetland Lace patterns.
-I love creating jewellery as it renders something fragile into an everlasting item and has the potential to introduce Shetland knitting to a whole new audience.
-I now enjoy teaching others to knit with wire through online and face to face classes.
+I only use precious, silver wire in honour of my heritage and my foremothers who in difficult circumstances created the original Shetland Lace patterns.
+I love creating this precious Shetland Lace jewellery as it renders something fragile into an everlasting item and has the potential to introduce Shetland knitting to a whole new audience.
+As a expectant mother at the time I also realised that this gave me the opportunity to craft a knitting based career that I could tailor around my family.

-My occasional and sporadic emails will keep you up to date with new releases of Online Knit Classes, Online Speedcrafting Events and New Jewellery Designs, please join this list so you don't miss out.
+My occasional and sporadic emails will keep you up to date with new releases of patterns, in person and online knitting classes and of opportunities to get involved in my community art projects, please join this list so you don't miss out.
 Thank you, xx

 Photo Credits: Portrait of me by Tom Barr